tueimage/project-ai-medical-imaging/README.md

 **Part 1: The Consultancy (35 min)**
 * **Pair Up:** One **Client** group pairs with one **Consultant** group.
 * **Discussion:**
-    * Clients present their prepared questions or coding blockers.
+    * Clients present their prepared questions or coding/implementation blockers.
     * Consultants use their prepared notes to brainstorm solutions, explain concepts, or point to specific resources.
 * **The "Unsolvables":** If the paired groups cannot agree on an answer or solve a specific error, they must write this down as a "Priority Question."